martin-esparragoza/fnk/fnk.md

 GOT data is a pain.
 Espescially when I'm targeting "light" and old processors (like the 68000).

+### Compilation Flags
+Here are some compilation flags for gcc that allow you to generate your binary without it possibly breaking `-fno-pic -fno-pie -fno-asynchronous-unwind-tables` Inside your makefile make sure to add these to cflags and ldflags

 ## Restrictions
 Remember not to do anything stupid like try to use .so files or something like that.
 Please be smart with it all. **All is